top of page

 Innsbruck 1964.
 Josef Stiegler and Karl Schranz

-Starting with bib 1 in the Giant Slalom, Stiegler posted a time of 1:48.05, one that ultimately proved good enough for bronze, with only France’s François Bonlieu and fellow Austrian Karl Schranz going faster, taking gold and silver respectively.
+Austrian Josef "Pepi" Stiegler was the only double medallist in Men’s Alpine Skiing at the Innsbruck 1964 Winter Games.
+Starting with bib 1 in the Giant Slalom, Stiegler posted a time of 1:48.05, one that ultimately proved good enough for a bronze medal.
+Only France’s François Bonlieu and fellow Austrian Karl Schranz went faster, taking gold and silver respectively.

 Six days later Stiegler won gold in the Slalom beating USA teammates William “Billy” Kidd and Jimmy Heuga.